GPU Shader Experiments

 Trefoil Knot 2 - on a classic checkerboard floor material with noise texture on the knot surface, plus real-time depth-of-field effect when anti-aliasing is enabled.

-Distance Field - Alien Lake - plane deformation with noise textures, reflections and post effects.
+Alien Lake - plane deformation with noise textures, reflections and post effects.

 Animated CSG shape - animation of various cut out shapes.